codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

     <img style="max-width: 75%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/functional_stack_1.png" title="How the functional stack evolves as values are pushed on to it" alt="Evolution of the functional stack as values are pushed">
 </p>

-The timeline runs from left to right, and the ovals at the bottom of the diagram represent the ‘view’ the client sees of the stack.
-The regions bounded by dashed lines indicate that all the boxes within are all the same instance in memory.
-The direction of the arrows show that each NonEmptyStack instance holds a reference to another stack instance, either empty or non-empty.
-This reference is what will be returned when the stack is popped, and that is where things get clever:
+The timeline here runs from left to right, and the ovals at the bottom of the diagram represent the ‘view’ the client sees of the stack.
+The regions bounded by dashed lines indicate that all the boxes within are all the same object instance.
+The direction of the arrows show that each NonEmptyStack instance holds a reference to another stack instance, its parent, which will either be empty or non-empty.
+This parent object reference is what will be returned when the stack is popped, and that is where things get clever:

 <p style="margin: 2em 0em 2em 10em">
     <img style="max-width: 65%" src="{{site.baseurl}}/assets/custom/img/blog/the-functional-style/functional_stack_2.png" title="Popping values from the functional stack" alt="Popping values from the functional stack">